CrisGhinghi/S2I--FinalProject-GlobalWarming/README.md

 </p>

 # Example page
-For each entry in the sidebar, there's its respective content composed of a brief presentation of the topic, two lists related to impacts and solutions, and concluded with a chart.
+Each entry in the sidebar corresponds to a specific content, which includes a brief description of the topic, two lists pertaining to impacts and solutions, and finally a chart for data visualization.
 <p align="center">
   <img src="src/assets/img/screenshots/articlight.png" alt="Size Limit CLI" width="350">
   <img src="src/assets/img/screenshots/articdark.png" alt="Size Limit CLI" width="350">